Nursing Home Reform Act

 - Maintain accurate and complete clinical records

-Prospective residents and families can review their state's licensure and compliance inspection reports.
-The website Active Living has gathered this information for every state.
+- Prospective residents and families can review their state's licensure and compliance inspection reports.
+The website Senior Living has gathered this information for every state.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help